pypy/pypy/pypy/doc/cpython_differences.rst

 .. __: http://morepypy.blogspot.com/2008/02/python-finalizers-semantics-part-1.html
 .. __: http://morepypy.blogspot.com/2008/02/python-finalizers-semantics-part-2.html

+Note that this difference might show up indirectly in some cases.
+For example, a generator left pending in the middle is --- again --- garbage-collected later in PyPy than in CPython.
+You can see the difference if the ``yield`` keyword it is suspended at is itself enclosed in a ``try:`` or a ``with:`` block.

 Using the default GC called ``minimark``, the built-in function ``id()`` works like it does in CPython.
 With other GCs it returns numbers that are not real addresses (because an object can move around several times)